Travel photography: Estonia 2014 - Part 1

 The house of the Blackheads is one of the most renowned sights in Riga.
 Originally built in the 14th century, the structure was bombed to a ruin by the Germans during the conquest of Riga and the remains were demolished by the Soviets in 1948.

+The current version was built between 1995 and 1999 for the 800 year anniversary of the city.
 Unfortunately at the time of good evening light most of the building was covered in shadows from the opposing structures.
 I tried to exclude the shadowy parts as much as possible which results in the unusual composition.

 This view shows the Central Market as seen from the Akmens Bridge with the Latvian Academy of Sciences in the background.
 The Academy of Sciences is a prime example of Stalinist architecture that was financed mostly by “voluntary donations" from the rural population.